Sarah Barth, JD

 New York, NY

-Sarah Barth, JD, is a Medicaid health policy leader with extensive experience leading Medicare-Medicaid integration initiatives.
+Sarah Barth is a health policy leader with experience spearheading Medicare-Medicaid integration and Medicaid managed long-term services and supports (LTSS) initiatives.

 Her policy experience includes extensive work partnering with health plans, states, federal commissions, and philanthropic foundations to lead efforts around state and federal policy requirements, program trends, and market strategy for integrated Medicare-Medicaid managed care models and Medicaid managed LTSS programs.

 In addition to policy experience, her operational expertise includes state and federal program oversight, care coordination, developing communication plans, and facilitating engagement with Medicare-Medicaid stakeholders including states, consumers, clinical and LTSS providers, and community-based organizations.

 Prior to joining HMA, Sarah was the director of integrated care and LTSS at the Center for Health Care Strategies (CHCS).
 While at CHCS she served as the project director for Promoting Integrated Care for Dual Eligibles (PRIDE), a consortium of high-performing healthcare organizations identifying and testing innovative strategies to enhance and integrate care for high-cost, high-need populations.
 She also led Implementing the Roadmaps: Innovations in LTSS, a project providing technical assistance to 10 states transforming LTSS systems to managed care delivery and promoting community-based living.
 She lent her expertise to other CHCS focus areas including social impact financing, payment and delivery reform, and leadership development.